SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 The [**graphical editor**](#workspace-editor-for-graphical-expositions), allows the author to set the position of each element in the page.
-This makes it easy to build rich graphical pages in which text and media, such as images, video and audio files, are freely positioned in a infinite canvas.
+This makes it easy to build rich graphical pages in which text and media, such as images, video and audio files, are freely positioned in an infinite canvas.
 However, due to their non-linear nature, graphical expositions are not
 ["responsive"](https://en.wikipedia.org/wiki/Responsive_web_design).
 If
 you want readers to be able to read your exposition on mobile devices, then either the block editor or the text-based editor might be more suitable for your project.